The Best Ways To Save Money In Toronto This July

 5. Ride Your Bike to Work

 This is a well-worn money saving tip but it’s an oldie-but-goodie for a reason.
 Especially in Toronto, with the ever-rising cost of the TTC and gridlock traffic, riding your bike can save you a ton of money and let you enjoy the summer weather at the same time.
-Plus, with the new bike lanes on Bloor Street, there’s never been a better time to dust off that helmet and two-wheeler and get pedalling.
-Check out the city’s Cycling Network to plan out your best route.
+Plus, with the new bike lanes on Bloor Street/King Street, there’s never been a better time to dust off that helmet and two-wheeler and get pedalling.

 6. Dine Al Fresco On Your Own Balcony